 In the weeks after the broadcast, I got reactions here and there.
 A girl who studied at the conservatory, and sometimes was on the same bus home as I, told me she had liked the song and guitar playing.
 "Only the singer was… bad", she said, somewhat hesitantly, and went on to set forth how much she liked eating meat — a known preoccupation of hers.
 And only one or two days after we had been on television, a newspaper journalist called and wanted to interview us.
 This took place in my parental house, and a photo was taken in the garden.
 Annoyingly, Ludy did almost all of the talking again; even when the interviewer asked a question to me, Ludy would interrupt me after a few words and "finish" my answer for me, saying things like that it was all about the message in our music.
 We had only entered the contest to convey a message, I learnt there and then; the message that people had to be educated to look over borders and races.
 Well, that was the first time I heard that.
 Later I found out he had become a Baha'i, which explained all the free-of-obligations talk of universal peace that suddenly exited his oral cavity.
 This was my first newspaper interview, so I was deeply shocked when I read it and saw words put into my mouth that I had never said, and were mostly Ludy's.

-I am not publishing the contest video as that would constitute multiple copyright and privacy violations.
-As far as I can find in a quick Internet search, none of the other candidates are now conspicuously active as musicians, composers, or songwriters under the names they used then, and none of the contents of the program is online.
-Perhaps I am the only one who "made it" in the end?
+I have put the contest video on YouTube meanwhile, hoping no one will object.
+As far as I can find in a quick Internet search, at least two of the other participants of the contest are still active in music; one man who sang a rather traditional song is still performing as a singer, and one of the boys of the song Interbational beat is working in music education.
 By way of anecdote, it may be interesting to mention that several years after these events, in the mid- or late 1990s, I tried to get into another television show of the male parent urinates perpendicularly in the upward direction, when they were filming in a town near me.
 I sent a tape of myself playing my Composition, dedicated to apathy, not to be confused with the fugue of the same dedication based on the same melodic theme.
 A girl called me for information, and asked what these boring chords were about.
 Was I trying to express apathy, she wondered.
 I explained that it concerned not chords but harmonic intervals resulting from 2-part counterpoint, but that was obviously over her head, and I was rejected as a candidate.